Nothing makes a new parent swoon like when babies smile their first toothless smile!

 Here are some tips for bonding with your baby, making them smile, and even belly-laughing:

 - Give your baby a baby massage.
-This skin-on-skin contact is so important for bonding and development.
+This skin-on-skin contact is so crucial for bonding and development.

 - Look into your baby’s eyes and talk to your baby.
 Tell her stories and talk about your day.